Russian court orders detention and deportation of U.S. woman in assault case | Law-Order

 Washington is seeking to negotiate Griner's release in a prisoner swap.
 "My intention is to get her home," President Joe Biden told reporters on Wednesday.
 In a phone conversation with a Reuters reporter on the eve of the hearing, Krivanek said she wanted to fly from Russia to the United States on her own and did not want to wait to be forcibly deported.

 But she said she had no money to buy her own plane ticket, and a friend from California was trying to organise a crowd-funding campaign to raise money to buy it.
-(Writing by Mark Trevelyan Editing by Raissa Kasolowsky)
+(Additional reporting by Humeyra Pamuk in Washington; Writing by Mark Trevelyan Editing by Raissa Kasolowsky and Sandra Maler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)